 -

-What are the requirements to obtain a 214 or 215 license?
+What are the 214 and 215 license requirements?

 Be at least 18 years old, reside in Florida, complete a pre-licensing course, submit fingerprints, pass the licensing exam.
-That's it.

 -

-Can I take the licensing exam online?
+Can I take the license exam online?

 -